Azincourt Energy (CVE:AAZ) Trading Up 50% – Here’s Why

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report)’s stock price was up 50% during mid-day trading on Saturday .
+(CVE:AAZ – Get Free Report)’s stock price traded up 50% during mid-day trading on Friday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-Approximately 253,181 shares changed hands during trading, a decline of 2% from the average daily volume of 259,671 shares.
+356,000 shares changed hands during trading, an increase of 34% from the average session volume of 265,116 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Corp., an exploration and development company, focuses on the alternative fuels/alternative energy sector in Canada and Peru.
 It explores for uranium and lithium deposits, as well as other clean energy elements.
 The company owns interest in the East Preston project covering an area of approximately 25,000 hectares located in Saskatchewan, Canada; and the Big Hill Lithium project covering approximately an area of 7,500 hectares located in southwestern Newfoundland, Canada.